folkswhocode/diversifaq/en/FAQ.md

 ### What benefits has a diverse team?

 The software we develop inherits our biases.
-There are many [documentede cases](https://www.theguardian.com/technology/2017/apr/13/ai-programs-exhibit-racist-and-sexist-biases-research-reveals) about this.
+There are many [documented cases](https://www.theguardian.com/technology/2017/apr/13/ai-programs-exhibit-racist-and-sexist-biases-research-reveals) about this.

 Diverse teams diminish the impact of this biases in the final product, and are also more resolutive and innovative.